 A refugee from New York, Debby Kotzen settled in the Windy City in 1992 to work in the Communications Department of the Internet division of PBS and to lose her NY accent.
 Upon realizing that opportunity was knocking elsewhere, and recognizing her inner ear for language and mellifluous voices, Debby found herself working at Cunningham-Escott-DiPene (CED) Talent Agency (now CESD) in charge of the voiceover department.
 When the SAG Commercials Contract strike in 2000 closed CED’s doors, a window flung open so hard it hit Debby on the head, causing her to realize it was time to strike out on her own and Naked Voices was born.
 In 2015, an on-camera department was added and the company name changed to NV Talent.
-Ms. Kotzen, who speaks Italian and Chinese take-out fluently, loves her Bedlington Terrier, Beckham, and her newly adopted home of Chicago.
+Ms. Kotzen, who speaks Italian and Chinese take-out fluently, loves her Bedlington Terrier, Dashiell, and her somewhat newly adopted home of Chicago.

 Brett Sechrist has been with NV Talent since 2011.
 A powerhouse in animation and interactive media, Sechrist was previously employed at AVO Talent in Hollywood, where he represented such notable talent as Kath Soucie (“Rugrats”), Marcia Wallace (“The Simpsons”), and Bill Farmer (“Goofy”), to name just a few.
 Sechrist also worked with producer Mario Kassar (“Terminator”, “Rambo”) and various producers at Paramount Pictures before moving into the agency side of filmmaking.
 He is now head of NV Talent’s on-camera department as well as overseeing all animated and interactive projects.
 Mr. Sechrist is a Seattle native and graduated from the University of Redlands in California with a degree in Creative Writing and Film Production.